 Another professional brand heavily focused on sustainability—from their product lines to the actual manufacturing of those products—is Keune.
 The brand recently announced its re-commitment to examine its impact on the environment.
 All Keune products must pass rigorous in-house standards before being released to the market, an approach that has helped them earn the prestigious Good Manufacturing Practice (GMP) seal.
 Additionally, no Keune products are ever tested on animals.
 The brand also takes great care to reduce its environmental impact in manufacturing its products, utilizing recycled and reclaimed water for production and 3,682 solar panels to generate power at its factory and warehouse.
 Keune has also partnered with Green Circle Salons at its U.S. Advanced Academy to reduce waste, increase its sustainable practices, and relay this to individual stylists around the globe.
 In 2017 Keune began replacing virgin

 plastic with recycled plastic and by 2025 they will have cut our virgin plastic use in half.

 The Future of Vegan Beauty

 The push for improved ethics and accountability within the beauty industry has become a huge movement—and one that’s seemingly here to stay.
 Sustainable, ethically created cosmetics are just one aspect of a cultural shift toward making consumer choices in alignment with higher personal standards and beliefs.

-The vegan beauty market is expected to grow exponentially, and it’s highly likely that more and more brands will see this and take note—not only as a means to remain competitive in a quickly evolving industry but also in response to a demand for a more thoughtful approach to how our shared practices affect our world.
+The vegan beauty market is expected to grow exponentially, and more and more brands will likely see this and take note—not only as a means to remain competitive in a quickly evolving industry but also in response to a demand for a more thoughtful approach to how our shared practices affect our world.